bagisto/bagisto-docs/src/performance/configure-fpc.md

 ### Enable Full Page Cache

 The switch is in the admin.
-Go to **Configuration → Cache Management → Full Page Cache**:
+Go to **Configure → Cache Management → Full Page Cache**:

 - **Enabled** turns caching on or off (on by default).
 - **Lifetime** is how long a rendered page is kept, in minutes.
 Leave it empty to use the value from `config/responsecache.php`.